NEW HAMPSHIRE HOMESCHOOLING COALITION

 ARTICLE I. PURPOSE

-Section I. The New Hampshire Homeschooling Coalition shall provide information about and support for homeschooling through such means as a newsletter, web site, publications, workshops, and regularly scheduled meetings.
+Section 1.
+The New Hampshire Homeschooling Coalition shall provide information about and support for homeschooling through such means as a newsletter, social media page(s), web site, publications, workshops, and regularly scheduled meetings.
 The meetings provide a forum for Members to discuss and exchange information about homeschooling.
 The New Hampshire Homeschooling Coalition’s purpose is not to take a position on legislation, regulations, or other policies relating to homeschooling.

 ARTICLE II.
 MEMBERSHIP

 Section 1.
-The Coalition shall have one membership class, the only requirements of membership being agreement on the part of the Member Family to support the right of parents to educate their children at home in accordance with the unique set of principles and ideals guiding the individual homeschooling family, and the contribution to the Coalition of the annual membership fee established by the Board of Representatives.
+The Coalition shall have one membership class, the only requirements of membership being agreement on the part of the Member to support the right of parents to educate their children at home in accordance with the unique set of principles and ideals guiding the individual homeschooling family, the contribution to the Coalition of the annual membership fee established by the Board of Representatives, and that they shall be at least 18 years of age.

 Section 2.
-Member Families are entitled to vote, to hold office, to receive notices of meetings, and to receive all publications of the Coalition.
+Members are entitled to vote, to hold office, to receive notices of meetings, and to receive all publications of the Coalition.

 Section 3.
 Dues shall be fixed annually by the Board of Representatives not later than October 15 of each year.